hluska/hluska.github.io/_posts/2016-01-06-how-to-protect-yourself-from-basic-cyberattacks.md

 Passwords are my biggest pet peeve about computing today.
 This is an area where our minds simply aren't equipped to deal with the complexity of being secure. a password like G673+wE6.asX is highly secure, but what if that was your password for gmail and your password for Facebook was 54_wYu0$qA3?
 Would you be able to remember those two and keep them straight??

-I know that I sure can't, so I use free password manager and simply copy and paste my login info on various sites.
+I know that I sure can't, so I use a free password manager and simply copy and paste my login info on various sites.

 Simply having strong unique passwords on every service you use will go a long ways towards protecting you.
 Password managers make that easier because seriously, who can remember strong passwords???